Matthew Howell

 Matthew Timothy Howell (born 18 April 2003) is a British Taekwondo practitioner.
 He was a bronze medalist at the 2025 University Games and competed at the 2025 World Taekwondo Championships.

 Biography

 Born in Plymouth, Howell trained in Taekwondo at South Hams Taekwondo Club.
-He attended Ivybridge Community College in Devon, and the University of Nottingham from 2001, where he studied Electrical and Electronic Engineering.
-He won a gold medal at the 2022 EUSA European Universities Games in Lodz.
+He attended Ivybridge Community College in Devon, and the University of Nottingham from 2021, where he studied Electrical and Electronic Engineering.
+He won a gold medal at the 2022 EUSA European Universities Games in Łódź.

 Howell had a third place finish in the -68kg division at the Spanish Open in May 2025.
 He won a bronze medal at the 2025 Summer World University Games in Germany in the -68kg division.
 He competed at the 2025 World Taekwondo Championships in Wuxi, China, in October 2025 in the men's featherweight division.

+In May 2026, Howell was a bronze medalist at the 2026 European Taekwondo Championships in Munich, Germany in the men's -68kg category.